MArrasmith/prework-study-guide/README.md

 ## Usage

-This is a study guide designed to help with the basics of coding using git,HTML,CSS,and JavaScript
+This is a study guide designed to help with the basics of coding using git, HTML, CSS, and JavaScript

 ## Credits

-The Ohio State University Coding Bootcamp training materials
+N/A

 ## License